uditalias/injex-express-example/README.md

 # Injex express example

-This is a demo project for Injex and injex-express-plugin
+This is a demo project for [Injex](https://github.com/uditalias/injex) and [Injex Express Plugin](https://github.com/uditalias/injex-expres-plugin)

 ## Install